Lesson: Raging RiversContributed by: Integrated Teaching and Learning Program, College of Engineering, University of Colorado Boulder

 Lesson Extension Activities (Return to Contents)

 Take students to a nearby creek or river to show them a riparian area.
 Look to see if human structures, such as drainage pipes or bridges, exist in the floodplain.
 Have them note the types of animals, plants and insects that live in the areas around their homes and near the river.
-Have students think about how precipitation and evaporation might affect the river and which plants and animals live there.
+Have students think about how precipitation and evaporation might affect the river and its nearby plants and animals.

 References (Return to Contents)